framitdavid/meta-pixel/README.md

 });
 ```

-### Events to track
-Write more about the events that can be tracked.
+The following events are supported to be tracked:

 ```typescript
   type EventName =